top of page

 Read the Lease Carefully

-Make sure the lease names the correct owner or an authorized property manager and reflects Houston/Texas-specific leasing laws.
+Ensure the lease names the correct owner or an authorized property manager.
+It should also reflect Houston and Texas-specific leasing laws.

 Avoid Pressure and Urgency Tactics

-Scammers will push for fast action.
-If someone demands a deposit without a lease or verification, take a step back.
+Scammers often try to create a sense of urgency.
+If someone pressures you for a deposit without a lease or verification, take a step back and reassess.

 Rental Scam Warning Signs Checklist

-Before you send money or sign a lease, review this checklist:
+Before you send money or sign a lease, review this checklist for warning signs:

 • Property is not listed on HAR.com or MLS